serialport/website/docs/api-stream.md

 The `error` provides an error object whenever there is an unhandled error.
 You can usually handle an error with a callback to the method that produced it.

 ### `close`
-The `close` event's is emitted when the port is closed.
-In the case of a disconnect it will be called with a Disconnect Error object (`err.disconnected == true`).
-In the event of a close error (unlikely), an error event is triggered.
+The `close` event is emitted when the port is closed.
+In the case of a disconnect, it will be called with a Disconnect Error object (`err.disconnected == true`).
+In the event of an error while closing (unlikely), an error event is triggered.

 ### `data`
 Listening for the `data` event puts the port in flowing mode.
 Data is emitted as soon as it's received.
 Data is a `Buffer` object with any amount of data in it.
-It's only guaranteed to have at least one byte.
+The buffer is only guaranteed to have at least one byte.
 See the [parsers](api-parsers-overview.md) section for more information on how to work with the data, and the [Node.js stream documentation](https://nodejs.org/api/stream.html#stream_event_data) for more information on the data event.

 ### `drain`
 The `drain` event is emitted when it is performant to write again if a `write()` call has returned `false`.
 For more info see the [Node.js `drain` documentation](https://nodejs.org/api/stream.html#stream_event_drain) for more info.